-CaSTL Seminar Series presents: Luat T. Vuong - Chiral Scattering, Photo-induced Voltages and Forces in Achiral Plasmonic Systems
+CaSTL Seminar Series and the Center for Chemical Innovation presents: Luat T. Vuong - Chiral Scattering, Photo-induced Voltages and Forces in Achiral Plasmonic Systems

 BIO: Luat has an undergraduate degree in Engineering Physics from UC Berkeley, and received her Ph.D. in Applied Physics at Cornell, studying optical vortex collapse and filamentation dynamics in Alexander L. Gaeta's Quantum and Nonlinear Photonics Group.
 With a Fulbright in 2007, she joined the Delft University of Technology Optics Group in the Netherlands, where she studied the near-field scattering in plasmonic structures.
 She segued into research on nanostructured organic photovoltaics at ICFO- The Institute of Photonic Sciences in Spain with a European Commission MC-IIF Postdoctoral Fellowship.
 Luat is a 2012 recipient of the NSF Career Award and co-chair for a Gordon Research Conference that she has recently initiated, "Plasmonically Powered Processes", to take place next in Hong Kong, 2019.